MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/use-uii-hosted-controls-unified-service-desk.md

 ---
-title: "Use UII hosted controls with Unified Service Desk for Dynamics 365 for Customer Engagement| MicrosoftDocs"
+title: "Use UII hosted controls with Unified Service Desk for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
 description: "Learn how to use UII hosted controls in Unified Service Desk." ms.custom:
   - dyn365-USD